johncheetham/othelloTk/README.md

 If you find there are no legal moves then you can pass by right clicking anywhere on the board.

-You can set some edax engine options using an edax.ini file.
-Copy this file into the ~/.othelloTk/ folder (or into the edax bin folder) for it to work.
-For example if you want edax to output a log file then add a line like this:
+Edax allows you to configure engine settings in a file named edax.ini.
+Copy this file into the ~/.othelloTk/ folder (or into the edax bin folder).
+See edax documentaion for more on this.

-    ui-log-file /path/to/logfile.txt

 To display debug messages use the -debug flag:

-    python othelloTk -debug
+    'python run.py -debug'
+ or 'othelloTk -debug' if installed

 If the engine is taking too long to move you can use ctrl-m to make it move instantly.
 Use the time control menu option to set the time to